 How many times have you thought, I’ll do that tomorrow and then find you missed an opportunity, or paid a lot more for it, by waiting one day too late?
 So, have we and with something as important as The Transition's Mission we have to focus on creating the tomorrow we want TODAY!
 We all want to be more, have more, and contribute more, but sometimes the day-to-day stands in our way, and before we realize it we find ourselves stuck between unrealized ambitions and shrinking options (like this guy in the movie clip below).

-We also offer free consultations with your own personal Point Person at the end of every phase you complete or whenever you need additional assistance.
+We also offer free consultations with your own personal Point Person at the end of every phase you complete.
 If you have a dream worth achieving, and we bet you do, then let us see if we can help.

 Follow the following steps below to get started: